calnet-oss/grails-external-groovy-plugin/README.md

 In addition to `scriptDirectory`, there is:

- * `bootstrapScriptFile` - If you want to override the default bootstrap code, you can provide the path to your own Bootstrap.groovy file.
+ * `bootstrapScriptFile` - If you want to override the default bootstrap code, you can provide the `File` to your own Bootstrap.groovy file.

  * `parentClassLoader` - By default, the script's class loader will have the Grails class loader as its parent class loader.
 This means scripts can